Richer Medicare Payments For Rural Hospitals Could Come At Urban Centers' Expense

 It's this split that appears to be dictating the range of reactions.

-The Massachusetts Hospital Association's Michael Sroczynski, who oversees its government lobbying, questioned in an emailed statement whether the wage index is the correct mechanism for providing relief to struggling hospitals.
+The Massachusetts Health & Hospital Association's Michael Sroczynski, who oversees its government lobbying, questioned in an emailed statement whether the wage index is the correct mechanism for providing relief to struggling hospitals.
 The state's hospitals have historically been at the higher end of the wage index.

 In contrast, Tennessee Hospital Association's CEO Craig Becker applauded the proposed change and said the Trump administration is recognizing the "longstanding unfairness" of the index.
 Tennessee has been among the hardest hit with hospital closures, counting 10 since 2012.